 Whilst this passage may prove the existence of the Acts about the end of the second century, and that the authorship of the work was ascribed to Luke, it has no further value.
 No weight can be attached to the statement of the unknown writer beyond that of merely testifying to the currency of such a tradition, and even the few words quoted show how uncritical he was.
 Nothing could be less appropriate to the work before us than the assertion that it contains the Acts of all the Apostles, for it must be apparent to all, and we shall hereafter have to refer to the point, that it very singularly omits all record of the acts of most of the apostles, occupies itself chiefly with those of Peter and Paul, and devotes considerable attention to Stephen and to others who were not apostles at all.
-We shall further have occasion to show that the writer does anything but confine himself to the events of which he was an eye-witness, and we may merely remark, in passing, as a matter which scarcely concerns us here, that the instances given by the unknown writer of the fragment to support his assertion are not only irrelevant, but singularly devoid themselves of historical attestation.
+We shall further have occasion to show that the writer does anything but confine himself to the events of which he was an eye-witness, and we may merely remark, in passing, as a matter. which scarcely concerns us here, that the instances given by the unknown writer of the fragment to support his assertion are not only irrelevant, but singularly devoid themselves of historical attestation.

 1 S. R., ii. p.
-237 ff.
+235 ff.

-Irenæus assigns the Acts of the Apostles to Luke, as do Clement of Alexandria, Tertullian, and Origen, although without any statements giving special weight to their mention of him as the author in any way counterbalancing the late date of their testimony.
+Irenæus1 assigns the Acts of the Apostles to Luke, as do Clement of Alexandria,2 Tertullian,3 and Origen,4 although without any statements giving special weight to their mention of him as the author in any way counterbalancing the late date of their testimony.
 Beyond showing that tradition, at the end of the second century and beginning of the third, associated the name of Luke with this writing and the third Gospel, the evidence of these Fathers is of no value to us.
-We have already incidentally mentioned that some heretics either ignored or rejected the book, and to the Marcionites and Severians we may now add the Ebionites and Manichæans.
-Chrysostom complains that in his day the Acts of the Apostles were so neglected that many were ignorant of the existence of the book and of its authors.
-Doubts as to its authorship were expressed in the ninth century, for Photius states that some ascribed the work to Clement of Rome, others to Barnabas, and others to Luke the evangelist.
+We have already incidentally mentioned that some heretics either ignored or rejected the book, and to the Marcionites and Severians

-- Adv.
-Heer., iii.
+1 Adv.
+Hær., iii.
 14, § 1, 2; 15, § i., &c.

-- Strom., v.
+2 Strom., v.
 12; Adumbr. in 1 Petr.
 Ep.

-- De Jejunio, x.
+2 De Jejunio, x.

-- 4 Contra Cels., vi.
+4 Contra Cels., vi.
 12.